Our team is...

 I am a Seattle native.
-I started my professional career in real estate but quickly fell in love with the pace and personal interaction of the restaurant industry.
 I entered the restaurant biz in 2006 and by 2008 I was loving the work as the manager of the bar and blues venue, Alligator Soul, in Everett, Washington.
 The highlight for me was handcrafting cocktails and creating a great experience for every individual guest.
 From working in the trenches, I gained experience and know-how that brought awareness to developing working operational procedures.
 I joined Skillet for the launch of the Capitol Hill diner in May of 2011.
 Working with a group of like-minded individuals with passion for what they are creating continues to be a rewarding experience.

 - Greg Petrillo

 Josh and I met in 2008, shortly after my wife and I moved to Seattle from Atlanta.
 I have always had an interest in food and thought the concept of providing elevated, exceptional meals in a street food format was a winner.

 What a ride it has been so far!
 The original street food business has morphed into one of the most exciting catering firms in Seattle.
 We now distribute our bacon jam to hundreds of retailers throughout the US and Canada.
 The three Skillet diners continue to attract a loyal following of Skillet fans, and the Skillet Counter at the Seattle Center Armory is a favorite food destination for tourists visiting our city throughout the year.
 All of this working with an amazing team of passionate, talented, energetic food professionals across each of the Skillet companies.
 It has been both the most fun and the hardest work I’ve ever done in my life!